oleobal/dd-dicetron/doc/language.md

 ### Lists & ints

+List use the `[]` operator and can hold anything.

-Lists represent the result of a roll:
+However they primarily represent the result of a roll:
  - booleans for coin flips
  - integers for dice
+ - also string or mixed for custom dice

 Rolls are "reduced" to the sum of their parts when subject to arithmetic or comparisons (a roll of 1 bool is reduced to that bool).